liaupm/GraphGANN/README.md

 # GraphGANN #

 Artificial neural networks with a meaningful graph as structure trained by a genetic algorithm.

 Developed by Elena Núñez Berrueco during the PhD at LIA-UPM.

 Under GNU GPL v3.0 license

+## Description ##

+Software for training, using for prediction and evaluating artificial neural networks (ANN).
+The training is performed by means of a real-coded steady-state multipopulation genetic algoritm.
+The current version uses roulette selection of parents, MMX crossover, stochastic mutation and deterministic replacement of the worst networks.

+Even though fully-connected networks can be trained, the software is aimed at custom structures not restricted to layers (they could be understood as very sparse nets with many skip connections).
+If meaningful graphs (known relationships) are used as the structure, the nets turn into 'white box' classifiers.
+At the same time, deep nets with very few connections can be obtained by this knowledge-directed sparsity.
+This approach can be useful for training with very small datasets.

+## Current state ##

+This software is

+## How to use ##

+## Contact ##
+elena.nunez@upm.es